"My toddler climbs on my five year old's back like a monkey and won't get off."

 5. The toddler is jealous of the parent's interactions with the older sibling.

-lots of playful physical roughhousing that gets your toddler laughing, and gets the oxytocin (the bonding hormone) flowing.
-Before you engage with
+of playful physical roughhousing that gets your toddler laughing, and gets the oxytocin (the bonding hormone) flowing.
+Before you engage with your

-your older child, for instance to help with homework, focus on the toddler for five minutes, filling his love tank and getting him busy with a toy
+older child, for instance to help with homework, focus on the toddler for five minutes, filling his love tank and getting him busy with a toy or activity.

 6. The toddler just wants to be heard.